 From Canberra City, head south on Tuggeranong Parkway/Drakeford Drive following the signs to Cotter or Tidbinbilla.
 It will take about 40 minutes to reach the gates to Tidbinbilla Nature Reserve.
 Park at the Dalsetta carpark about a five-minute drive into the reserve and cross the road to start the hike.

-Gibraltar Peak is 1,048 metres tall.
 The hike to the peak is 8.4km return and will take about 2-3 hours.
+Gibraltar Peak is 1,048m tall.